Interview: Abbie CW

-Melbourne-based indie artist, Abbie CW has a brand new single titled “Different Desire”.
-It comes from her upcoming complication album, “Tremorverse Three” which will be released on August 6th.
+Melbourne indie artist, Abbie CW has recently released a new single called ‘Different Desire’.
+It comes from her compilation album, ‘Tremorverse Three’.

-Abbie CW had a chat with Beauty and Lace, and you can read her answers in the following interview –
+You can learn more about Abbie CW, and listen to her single, in the following interview:

 What advice would you give to someone who is looking to get into the music industry?

 Look for opportunities and reach out to take them.
+Be open to asking people for support.
+Love what you create

 Name 5 songs that are always on your playlist

-#2.
-Goodbye Yellow Brick Road – Elton John
+- Goodbye Yellow Brick Road – Elton john

-#3.
-The Diary of Horace Wimp – ELO
+- The diary of Horace Wimp – ELO

 How would you describe your sound?

-It depends on whether I’m solo or with my band.
-I would say psychedelic folk-rock with shiny twinkles with the band and solo, I would say, raw folk.
+Depending on whether I’m solo or with my band.
+I would say psychedelic folk-rock with shiny twinkles with the band.
+And solo, I would say, raw folk.

 Tell us about Different Desire…

-When I wrote this song I was breaking up with my long-term partner.
-It was lockdown and I was living in a shared house.
+When I wrote this song I was breaking up with my long-term partner, it was lockdown and I was living in a shared house.
 I was astounded by the difference in the way I was treated when I was seemingly ‘single’ by people in my life.

 Different Desire is a reflection of an experience, every time I shift socially, emotionally, or spiritually and I listen to the lyrics of the song I find more meaning and perspective.
 I wrote it over a year ago and it still feels lyrically vulnerable, providing me with comfort and insight into my emotions.